brajeshwar/brajeshwar.github.io/_posts/2008/2008-10-31-stanfords-free-iphone-programming-online-class.md

----
-layout: post
-title: Stanford's FREE iPhone programming online class
+# Stanford's FREE iPhone programming online class
----

 The Fall 2008 quarter will mark the beginning of a new class: <a href="http://www.stanford.edu/class/cs193p/">CS193P iPhone Application Programming</a> from Stanford.
 The new class is focused on Apple's iPhone application development using Cocoa Touch.